Rasweb/C-datastructures-assignment/README.md

-# C-datastructures-assignment
+# C++ datastructures assignment
-A c++ assignment about datastructures connected to my education at STI
+A C++ assignment about datastructures connected to my System developer education.

+Created a Graph datastructure in c++ using classes and populated with list pointers.